Unifying constitutive law of vibroconvective turbulence in microgravity: Results and Discussion

 Finally, we use the simulated data to confirm the theoretically deduced unified constitutive law.
-First, we plot in Fig.~\ref{fig:Unifiednuscaling}b,d the variation of both $\Am \delta_\mathrm{th}$ and $\Am \delta_\mathrm{os}$ as functions of $\Ren_\mathrm{os}$.
+First, we plot in figures~\ref{fig:Unifiednuscaling}($b,d$) the variation of both $\Am \delta_\mathrm{th}$ and $\Am \delta_\mathrm{os}$ as functions of $\Ren_\mathrm{os}$.
 It is shown that for all fixed amplitudes, the value of both $\delta_\mathrm{th}$ and $\delta_\mathrm{os}$ monotonically decreases as increasing $\Ren_\mathrm{os}$, and $\delta_\mathrm{th}$ decreases faster than $\delta_\mathrm{os}$.
 The insection point between the curves of $\Am \delta_\mathrm{th}$ and $\Am \delta_\mathrm{os}$ divides the the plane into two regions, which corresponds to the TBL-dominant regime in the left side ($\delta_\mathrm{th} > \delta_\mathrm{os}$) and OBL-dominant regime in the right side ($\delta_\mathrm{th} > \delta_\mathrm{os}$).
-As depicted in the inset of Fig.~\ref{fig:Unifiednuscaling}b,d, the dividing line between TBL-dominant and OBL-dominant regimes is nearly at the position of $\delta_\mathrm{os}/\delta_\mathrm{th} = 1$.
+As depicted in the inset of figures~\ref{fig:Unifiednuscaling}($b,d$), the dividing line between TBL-dominant and OBL-dominant regimes is nearly at the position of $\delta_\mathrm{os}/\delta_\mathrm{th} = 1$.
 This confirms that the underlying mechanism of vibroconvective heat transport is attributed to the competition between the dynamics of TBL and OBL.
-Second, we plot the calculated $\Am \Nun$ as functions of $\Ren_\mathrm{os}$ as shown in Fig.~\ref{fig:Unifiednuscaling}c,e.
+Second, we plot the calculated $\Am \Nun$ as functions of $\Ren_\mathrm{os}$ as shown in figures~\ref{fig:Unifiednuscaling}($c,e$).
 It is expected that all numerical data collapse together onto the derived universal constitutive law.
 Evidently, the numerical data and theoretical model show an excellent agreement.
 This confirms the emergence of universal constitutive law of vibroconvective turbulence in microgravity.